-In a previous shoot I caught Momma hawk pooping when I thought she was getting ready to fly off.
-This time, I was ready for another poop shot but she really was flying off.
+In a previous shoot, I caught Momma hawk pooping when I thought she was getting ready to fly off.
+This time, I was prepared for another poop shot but, she was flying off.
 This crazy kamikaze Mockingbird was buzzing her relentlessly.
 She finally relocated to a pole further down the line away from the Mockingbird.
 There are two ways I can tell when I'm looking at momma hawk.
 The first is when she's with her juvenile or her hubby.
-The males are smaller as is the juvenile.
+The males are smaller, as is the juvenile.
 The second is from experience.
-I've been shooting momma hawk for several years now and I've identified a beat up beak and a semi deformed talon.
-She's been to war no doubt, protecting her food, her territory and her young.
+I've been shooting momma hawk for several years now, and I've identified a beat-up beak and a semi deformed talon.
+She's been to war, no doubt, protecting her food, her territory, and her young.
 I wonder how old she is and how much longer she'll be around.
 The girls are such clowns.
 The Mockingbird came along with me to the other side of the park.

-Only Red Tails (including a poop shot) this day and a truly gnarly Oak limb.
-I didn't plan the poopy one and in fact only saw it when I got home.
+I only caught Red Tails (including a poop shot) this day and a genuinely gnarly Oak limb.
+I didn't plan the poopy one and in fact, only saw it when I got home.

 This day of shooting and hiking started at Tesla park.
-As we were walking I noticed a host of shadows on the ground ahead.
+As we were walking, I noticed a host of shadows on the ground ahead.
 I looked up to see a flock of seagulls circling.
-As I was snapping away it suddenly dawned on me what seagulls often do to the unsuspecting fool on the ground looking up.
+As I was snapping away, it suddenly dawned on me what seagulls often do to the unsuspecting fool on the ground looking up.
 SPLAT!
 We quickly moved on with no foul droppings from the sky.
 The girls were their usual running and playful selves.
 A scrub jay was juggling several acorns at once.
 A Brown Thrasher (my first) was in a tree.
 A Kestrel on a wire.
-We moved on to continue the day along Collier Canyon Road to Highland road and finally out Marciel Rd for some landscape views.
-At 1:30 pm it was bright, sunny, and a balmy sixty degrees with a few puffy clouds.
-At 5:30 pm it was just above freezing.
-We had hail, and a fair amount of it too.
-Got to love California in February.
+We continued the day rolling along Collier Canyon Road to Highland road and finally out Marciel Rd for some landscape views.
+At 1:30 pm, it was bright, sunny, and a balmy sixty degrees with a few puffy clouds.
+At 5:30 pm, it was just above freezing.
+We had hail and a fair amount of it too.
+You've got to love California in February.

-On this trip I first encountered a couple of wild animals chasing each other around the park.
+On this trip, I first encountered a couple of wild animals chasing each other around the park.
 The girls do this every time we come here.
 They chase each other for about 5 minutes until the initial energy bloom wears off.
 Then they come to me on their own for their first cookies.
 Good Girls!
-This was a real good study of the White Tailed Kite.
+This was a really good study of the White-Tailed Kite.
 He (or she) waited until we got close, then flew across the ditch to a tree on the other side, then repeated the procedure when we caught up to him on that side.
-I looked up at one point and noticed some contrails very clearly but couldn't make out the jet until I looked at it through the viewfinder with my super telephoto lens.
+I looked up at one point and noticed some contrails very clearly but couldn't make out the jet until I looked at it through the viewfinder with my super-telephoto lens.
 Even then it barely showed.
-A small bird that I think is either a flycatcher, a gnatcatcher or maybe even a type of swallow.
+A small bird that I think is either a flycatcher, gnatcatcher, or maybe even a type of swallow.
 Then some pampas grass and a gnarly oak.

-After so many hikes here I knew this would be a great place to photograph many different birds.
-Then in 2018 I got serious about image making.
-I was taking photography classes at Las Positas College in early 2017 but was shooting with a Nikon F5 film camera.
-I purchased my first DSLR, A Nikon D5300 with several kit lenses, half way through the year.
-I liked it a lot but felt cheated with a cropped sensor-meaning a smaller field of view- and so, purchased my Nikon D850.
-I have been so pleased with this camera I think I'll never need a new one, though at some point it may just be too heavy for my ever older arms to support.
+After so many hikes here, I knew this would be a great place to photograph many different birds.
+Then in 2018, I got serious about image-making.
+I took photography classes at Las Positas College in early 2017 but was shooting with a Nikon F5 film camera.
+I purchased my first DSLR, A Nikon D5300 with several kit lenses, halfway through the year.
+I liked it a lot but felt cheated with a cropped sensor-meaning a smaller field of view- and so, I purchased my Nikon D850.
+I have been so pleased with this camera I think I'll never need a new one, though, at some point, it may just be too heavy for my ever older arms to support.

 Of the three prime local areas for Bird Photography, I think I've never taken better ones than here at Tesla.
-The hawks, kites, kestrels, falcons and Eagles were a great blessing and completely cooperative on most occasions as long as I kept my distance.
-Of course there were vultures waiting for the leavings...
+The hawks, kites, kestrels, falcons, and Eagles were a great blessing and completely cooperative on most occasions as long as I kept my distance.
+Of course, vultures were waiting for the leavings.